Point Spread Betting

 Another option to keep in mind is live betting, which refers to wagers you can place while the game is in progress.

 Point Spreads In Football/Basketball

 These are the sports in which point spreads are more relevant.
 The best way to show you what a point spread is with an example, so let’s take one from the NFL.
-The Super Bowl champion Denver Broncos might play a lower team like the Cleveland Browns, but the spread might favor the Broncos by seven points because they’re better.
+The Denver Broncos are playing the Cleveland Browns.
+The spread favors the Broncos by seven points because they’re a better team this year.
 That would read as the Broncos -7 while the Browns would be +7.
-This means the Broncos have to beat the Browns by more than seven points, while the Browns need to win outright or lose by less than seven in order to win.
+This means the Broncos have to beat the Browns by more than seven points (i.e., by eight or more points), while the Browns need to win outright or lose by less than seven points in order to win.
 If the outcome lands exactly on seven points, that’s known as a push and the game is a tie (you get your money back).
 It works the exact same way in basketball.

 Point Spreads In Hockey/Baseball

 Point spreads aren’t as popular in these sports, but it’s still possible to do it.
-Puck lines are for betting hockey and run lines are for betting baseball, but there is a standard line for both: 1.5.
+Puck Lines are for betting spreads in hockey and Run Lines are for betting spreads in baseball.
+There is a standard line for both: 1.5.
 You’ll see one team is either -1.5 as the favorite, or +1.5 as the underdog.
-What this means is, for the favorite, they have to win by more than 1.5 goals (by two), and the underdog has to lose by less than 1.5 goals or win outright.
-So they could lose by one and you would win.
-It is the same for run lines in baseball, and again, the line is usually 1.5 either way.
+What this means is, in hockey, for the favorite, they have to win by more than 1.5 goals (by two), and the underdog has to lose by less than 1.5 goals or win outright.
+It is the same for run lines in baseball.
+The favorite has to win by more than 1.5 runs (by two), and the underdog has to lose by less than 1.5 runs or win outright.
+The Run Line and Puck Lines is usually 1.5.